knowbody/react-router-docs/docs/guides/NavigateOutsideComponents.md

 ## 1. Using `this.props.history`

-If you are trying to do it in the Route component (in short, *it's a component which is definied in your routes configuration*) then you could take `history` object off of the `props` and then use `history`'s `push` method to navigate to the path you want.
+If you are trying to do it in the Route component (in short, *it's a component which is defined in your routes configuration*) then you could take `history` object off of the `props` and then use `history`'s `push` method to navigate to the path you want.